sspantz/sspantz/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Web Development.
+- 🔭 I’m currently working on Web Reliablity.
-- 🌱 I’m currently learning NodeJS and Rust.
+- 🌱 I’m currently learning [NodeJS, FP, TDD, EDD].
 - 🤔 I’m looking for help with NodeJS.
 - 💬 Ask me about anything, I'm happy to help.